juancarlospaco/nim-firejail/README.md

 this unique address can be used to track you on a network and "map" a network, you can use a random MAC address to make it harder to track.
 This is optional.
 This is just an extra feature so you dont have to do it manually if you need to.

+- Why uses `Xvfb` as X Security instead of `Xephyr`, `Xpra` or `none`?.

+`Xephyr` and `Xpra` quits complaining about the need to install extra libs.
+`none` quits complaining about the network, seems network dependent.
+`Xvfb` is the one that seems more standalone and dont complain while gets the job done.
+`Xvfb` is usually installed more frequently than `Xephyr` and `Xpra`.
+`Xvfb` is usually used for Continuous Integration and Testing.
+We need one that can run in a Non-Interactive way.
+Firejail by default is more strict than Docker.

+- Why "~", "/dev", "/usr", "/etc", "/opt", "/var", "/bin", "/proc" fails to Whitelist?.

+Those seems like invalid paths for Whitelisting, Firejail wont accept these paths.
+Your own home directory root path also seems invalid to whitelist, but you can whitelist any folder inside your own home directory root path.
+Firejail by default is more strict than Docker.